Take That: 1990–1992: Take That & Party

 Take That's first TV appearance was on The Hit Man and Her in 1990, where they performed Barlow's self-written, unreleased song, "My Kind of Girl".
-They later appeared a second time to perform "Waiting Around", which would become the B-side for the first single, "Do What U Like".
+They later appeared a second time to perform "Waiting Around", which became the B-side for the first single, "Do What U Like".
 "Promises" and "Once You've Tasted Love" were also released as singles but were minor hits in the UK.
 Take That initially worked the same territory as their American counterparts, singing new jack R&B, urban soul, and mainstream pop.
 However, they worked their way toward Hi-NRG dance music, while also pursuing an adult contemporary ballad direction.
 As they aimed to break into the mainstream music industry, they worked a number of small clubs, schools, and events across the country building up a fanbase as they travelled to gigs constantly for months.

 Take That's breakthrough single was a cover of the 1975 Tavares hit "It Only Takes a Minute", which peaked at number seven on the UK Singles Chart in June 1992.
 This success was followed by "I Found Heaven", then by the first Barlow ballad "A Million Love Songs", which also reached number seven in October.
 Their cover of the Barry Manilow hit "Could It Be Magic" gave them their first big success, peaking at number three in the UK in the first chart of 1993.
 Their first album, Take That & Party, was released in 1992, and included all the hit singles to date.